 Vertical vs Horizontal.
 Some accelerators target a broad audience of different industries.
 They choose to develop products that would find their implementation in over one market.
 For example, Slack targets everyone who aims to communicate freely, not only corporate teams.
 This is an example of a horizontal startup.
 Others work in a specific industry and target the projects that would only fit the needs of a narrow market.
 For example, later on, we’ll talk about Zeroth.AI.
 This is an accelerator, whose specification is artificial intelligence and machine learning only.
 This niche approach to work is a prerequisite of a vertical startup accelerator.

 Startup accelerators also differ in terms of:

 1) Their backing.
 Accelerators can get funds from governments, universities, corporate companies, or specific individuals.
 Governments often offer the implementation of the startup in the state’s affairs after the launch.
-Universities usually support its students and alumni only.
+Universities usually support their students and alumni only.

 2) Their goals, as there are often startups who work with sustainable projects — those who will solve a set of global problems.
-For others, it is not fundamental, and they support ventures who will get the popularity in society without the implementation in the world-aid.
+For others, it is not fundamental, and they support ventures who will get popularity in society without the implementation in the world-aid.

 3) Their flexibility, as for some you will need to move to the city of its residence for the entire duration of the study.
 Others offer you a remote solution.